SoumyaNamdeo3015/Hashing-and-Hash-Functions-/README.md

 - In BaseClass.h there's an Account struct. <br>
 - There are two vectors namely bankStorage1d (for probing strategies) and bankStorage2d for(chaining strategies).

+## Functions / Methods :

+### void createAccount(string id, int count) :
+This function creates a new account with the given id and initial count value.
+The id uniquely identifies the account, and the count parameter represents the initial balance of the account.

+### vector<int> getTopK(int k) :
+Retrieves the top k balances values from the database.
+Returns a vector containing at most k balances values.

+### int getBalance(string id) :
+Returns the current balance of the account identified by the provided id.
+In case the id is not present return -1.

+### void addTransaction(string id, int count) :

+Adds a transaction of count value to the account specified by the id.
+If the account is not already present, create a new one and then add this transaction.
+The transaction amount can be positive or negative, representing deposits or withdrawals, respectively.
+Transactions will not lead to a negative balance.

+### bool doesExist(string id) :
+Checks if an account with the given id exists in the database.
+Returns true if the account exists, and false otherwise.

+### int databaseSize() :
+Returns the total number of accounts currently stored in the database.

+### int hash(string id) :

+This function computes the hash value for the given id.
+Use this hash function only in your strategies.

+### bool delete(string id):

+This function deletes the key stored in database.
+It will return true after deletion.
+If the key was not present, then it should return false